A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Security benefit quantitative evaluation method

 Since the distinguishing advantage $\rho(\lambda,Ql)$ is monotonically increasing with $Q$ (the success rate of the attack increases as the query volume grows), this is equivalent to solving the equation:

-For mainstream block cipher algorithms (such as SM4, AES, 3DES) or the pseudo-random functions constructed from them, the infimum of the average security level $s_{\mathrm{min}}$ is known, approximates a constant within a certain range, and satisfies $s_\mathrm{min}\sim O(N)$.
+For mainstream block cipher algorithms (such as SM4, AES, 3DES) or the PRFs constructed based on them, the infimum of the average security strength $s_{\mathrm{min}}$ is known, approximates a constant within a certain range, and satisfies $s_\mathrm{min}\sim O(N)$.
 At this point:

 It can be deduced that:

 Combining Equation (\ref{Formula6}) and Equation (\ref{Formula7}), we obtain the simplified quadratic equation for $Q$: